awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* aws-cdk-lib.RemovalPolicy
-- *Default:* RETAIN (The bucket will be orphaned).

-Policy to apply when the bucket is removed from this stack.

-*
+- *Default:* The resources are not deleted (`RemovalPolicy.RETAIN`).

+The removal policy when deleting the CDK resource.

+If DESTROY is selected, context value `@data-solutions-framework-on-aws/removeDataOnDestroy` needs to be set to true.
+Otherwise the removalPolicy is reverted to RETAIN.

 ---